 At FHE Health (FHE), we understand the feelings of helplessness, isolation, and despair that often accompany a struggle with mental health or addiction.
-We want you to know that there is a path to a better life, recovery is possible.
+We want you to know that there is a path to a better life and that recovery is possible.

 The Importance of Personalized, Comprehensive Treatment

 One key to this success is our use of personalized programs for treatment.
-We believe that successfully treating addiction or mental illness is not a one-size-fits-all.
-It happens in response to a personalized and comprehensive plan of treatment.
+We believe that effectively treating addiction or mental illness is not a one-size-fits-all approach.
+Recovery happens in response to a personalized and comprehensive plan of treatment.
 A personalized and comprehensive plan of treatment is a specialized program of care that: